Pneha1234/aws_workshop/Readme.md

 - Make your changes and commit them: git commit -m 'Description of changes'.
 -  to the branch: git push origin feature-name.
 - Open a pull request.

-## License
-This project is licensed under the MIT License.

-## Contact
-If you have any questions or feedback, don't hesitate to reach out:

-- Email: your@email.com
-- GitHub: YourUsername